thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/05_methods/README.md

 - What is Variable Scope?

-### Demo
+### Labs
-- demo: `prompts` involves rewriting the code from `conditionals_lab` into functions
+- `prompts` involves rewriting the code from `conditionals_lab` into methods
-- Codealong: `ruby_calculator`
-  - instructor will walkthrough the requirements step-by-step as the students fill in the necessary code along the way.
+- `ruby_calculator` requirements are listed step-by-step, the student will fill in the necessary code along the way.

 ### Why Methods?